the-teachingRSE-project/competencies/paper_teaching-learning-RSE.md

 infrastructure know-how between domain scientists.
 Also funders and research managers can profit from the discussion in this paper in order to observe how software development in academia will be institutionalized.
+The strong emphasis on team-skills should also provide valuable graduates for industry.

 ## Related Work and Activities